ecklf/tailwindcss-radix/README.md

 #### Accessing parent state

 Sometimes we want to access state in the child of the trigger element.
-This can be achieved by using the `group-*` utilities.
+This can be achieved by using `group-*` utilities.

-The below example shows how you can apply a conditional transform for a radix Accordion:
+The below example shows how you can apply a conditional transform for a radix `Accordion`:

 ```tsx
 import React from "react";